WordPress/gutenberg/platform-docs/docs/create-block/first-block-type.md

 } );
 ```

 The first parameter in the **registerBlockType** function is the block name.
-It's composed of two segments a namespace and a specific name.
-The namespace is used to avoid collisions with other block types from different sources The specific name is the name of the block type.
+It's composed of two segments: a namespace and a specific name.
+The namespace is used to avoid collisions with other block types from different sources.
+The specific name is the name of the block type.
 The namespace and the specific name are separated by a slash.

 The second parameter to the function is the block type object.
-Two common object properties are **edit** and **save**, these are the key parts of a block.
+Two common object properties are **edit** and **save** — these are the key parts of a block.

-The results of the edit function is what the editor will render to the editor page when the block is inserted.
+The result of the edit function is what the editor will render to the editor page when the block is inserted.

-The results of the save function is what the editor will produce as HTML when calling the `serialize` function.
+The result of the save function is what the editor will produce as HTML when calling the `serialize` function.

-At the moment, the `create-block/gutenpride` block type produces a static block at the moment, in the next sections of the tutorial, we will see how to make it editable.
+The `create-block/gutenpride` block type produces a static block at the moment, in the following sections of the tutorial, we will see how to make it editable.